Starkbier, Festbier, Weissbier, Hell, Dunkel, Pils: a typology of Munich's beers – and the people who drink them.

 How it tastes: Dunkeles is the chocolate of beers.
 It has a heavy, sweet taste, a thick mouthfeel and a creamy froth.
 It is not usually strongly hopped, but is more strongly malted instead.

-Where to drink it: Only in the Wirtshaus (tavern) – and even there, mainly with a hearty meal and preferably in winter.
+Where to drink it: Mostly in the Wirtshaus (tavern) – and even there, mainly with a hearty meal and preferably in winter.
 It goes well with game, duck and roast pork.

 Who drinks it: Locals, often of relatively advanced years and always with a special knowledge of Bavarian cuisine.
 Usually, you will only drink one Dunkeles and then switch to Helles.

-What you need to know: Festbier is actually a normal Helles that is simply brewed to be a little stronger.
+What you need to know: In addition to Hellem and Export, Festbier is its own, more strongly brewed type of beer.
 It contains more original wort than normal Helles, and has an alcohol content higher than standard Helles, at 6 percent.
-Similar types of beer are also called Märzen or Export.
+Increasingly, darker types of malt are also being used for solid beer, giving it a caramelized luster.

 How it tastes: The first sip is always wonderful.
-After that, though, Festbier can be difficult, as it goes flat if left to stand for a while.
+After that, though, Festbier can be difficult, because of the glass you use usually for it: a jug with one liter capacity.
+It goes flat if left to stand for a while.
 The drink loses its carbonation and you are left with stale, warm, sweet liquid.
 So – drink up quickly!

 Where to drink it: At Oktoberfest.
 However, special Festbiers are also produced for other occasions, such as Christmas.